 Baby Jogger City Mini GT2 Double Stroller Review: Size & Weight

-As mentioned, at 36.6 lbs, this stroller is a good bit heavier than the regular City Mini Double 2 version.
-Crazy.
-Anyway, the width is the same, roughly 30” wide.
+As mentioned, at 36.6 lbs, this stroller is heavy.
+However, the width is the same at roughly 30” wide.
 At this width, you’ll be able to get through modern doorways.
 Because of the smaller tires (vs. a full sized all terrain stroller, like BOB), the stroller itself isn’t as monstrous.

 And despite its (now) heavyweight status, this stroller pushes smoothly and effortlessly on all kinds of terrain — even with one hand! — and is super easy to steer.